ucb-bar/sp24-Baremetal-IDE/tester/README.md

   --max-v-fail MAX_V_FAIL
                         Maximum number of consecutive failures until the tester changes to a new voltage.
   --retries RETRIES     Maximum number of retries permitted for a single frequency test at a given voltage.
 Retries are disabled (0) by default.
+  -r NUM_RUNS, --num-runs NUM_RUNS
+                        Number of times to re-run the test for a given attempt.
+Only the final test run will have data captured.
+Any fail within these runs will fall back to the specified `attempts` count.
+Defaults to 1.
   -f, --force           Force start without a confirmation of limits.
 Only use this setting if you are absolutely sure that the testbench setup is correct and you are aware of the assigned limits.

 PSU Configuration Options: